OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 0x0000007dc05db000 - 0x0000007dc05dc000 r-- /data/app/sg.vantagepoint.helloworldjni-1/oat/arm64/base.art
 ```

-While you're searching or exploring the app memory, you can always verify where you're located in each moment (where your current offset is located) in the memory map.
+While you're searching or exploring the app memory, you can always verify where you're located at each moment (where your current offset is located) in the memory map.
 Instead of noting and searching for the memory address in this list you can simply run `\dm.`.
 You'll find an example in the following section "In-Memory Search".

-If you're only interested into the modules (binaries and libraries) that the app has loaded, you can use the command `\il` to list them all:
+If you're only interested in the modules (binaries and libraries) that the app has loaded, you can use the command `\il` to list them all:

 ```bash
 [0x00000000]> \il